schrobingus/dotfiles/bucketlist.md

     - `files.nix`

-      - **This is the file that binds all standalone dotfiles on my Nix configuration.**
+      - This is the file that binds all standalone dotfiles on my Nix configuration.

-      - Runs under Nix.
-I do want to make it so the sorted dotfiles are linked outside of the store, however.
+      - [x] **Runs under Nix.
+I do want to make it so the sorted dotfiles are linked outside of the store, however.**

+        - [ ] **This has been fixed, but I want to make this more dynamic and link back to the user.
+The whole path is needed in order to provide a symlink directly.**

     - `fonts.nix`